Solluba: Origin

 The Solluba have been identified with the Selappayu in Akkadian records, and a clue to their origin is their use of desert kites and game traps, first appearing in archaeological records around 7000 BC.
 Cambridge linguist and anthropologist Roger Blench sees the Solluba as the last survivors of Palaeolithic hunters and salt-traders who once dominated Arabia.
 Those were assimilated in the next wave of humans consisted of cattle herders in the 6th millennium BC who introduced cows, wild donkeys, sheep and dogs, wild camels and goats.
 Those peoples may have engaged in trade across the Red Sea with speakers of Cushitic languages or Nilo-Saharan languages.
 In the 3rd and 2nd millennium BC speakers of Semitic languages arrived from the Near East and marginalised and absorbed the rest.

 Western travellers reported that the Bedouin did not consider the Solluba to be descendants of Qaḥṭān.
-One legend mentions that they originated from ancient Christian groups, possibly Crusaders who were taken into slavery by the Bedouin.
+One legend mentions that they originated from ancient Christian groups, possibly Crusaders (known as Salibiyin in Arabic) who were taken into slavery by the Bedouin.

 Werner Caskel criticizes the Crusader origin theory and instead proposes that the term "Solluba" describes a host of groups hailing from different backgrounds: those of al-Ḥasā being of 12th- to 13th-century AD migrants from southern Persia, and the group to the west being composed of communities emerging after their defeat by the Wahhabis.

 Another theory sees the Solluba as a former Bedouin group that lost their herds and fell in the eyes of other Bedouin.